EpicGamesExt/raddebugger/README.md

 info and type info), and a robust frontend which ensures the lower level parts are usable.

-We feel that the debugger has already come a long way in this respect, but given the massive set of possible combinations of languages, build settings, toolchains, used language features, and patterns of generated code, there are still cases where the debugger has not been tested, and so there are still issues.
+We feel that the debugger has already come a long way in all of these respects, but given the massive set of possible combinations of languages, build settings, toolchains, used language features, and patterns of generated code, there are still cases where the debugger has not been tested, and so there are still issues.
 So, we feel that the top priority is eliminating these issues, such that the debugging experience is rock solid.

+Additionally, the debug info conversion process is not fast (nor wide) enough to support extremely large projects.
+This is for two reasons: (a) the PDB-to-RADDBG converter is an unoptimized reference implementation, and (b) the debugger learns of new modules (and thus which PDBs to load) in a serially-dependent way (this is necessarily the case for correct debugging results).
+We expect that the conversion process' performance can be massively improved, and also that some heuristics can be used to begin converting PDBs to RADDBGs before the debugger knows those PDBs are needed, thus ensuring the associated RADDBG files are ready instantaneously when the associated modules are finally loaded by the debugger.
+Improving this situation is a major part of this phase, as it will make the debugger much more usable for large projects.

 ### Local x64 Linux Debugging Phase